virtualdisplay-io/client/docs/mapping-concept.md

 - User selections in your UI (choosing colors, sizes, features)
 - What gets displayed in the 3D viewer (specific meshes, materials, and parts)

-## Example: City bicycle configurator

-To make these concepts concrete, we'll use a city bicycle configurator throughout this documentation.
-A typical bicycle has many customizable options, but let's start with the most obvious ones:

-- Frame color (blue, red, or black)
-- Accessories (adding a basket or lights)
-- Saddle type (comfort or sport)

-When the user selects "blue frame", the system shows the blue frame mesh and hides the red and black ones.
-When they add a basket, the basket accessory becomes visible on the 3D model.

 ## Why do we use mapping

 ### The separation of concerns